ran-research-lab/earsketch-webclient-2025/README.md

 - Bower is around but unused, previously due to people including hard copies of libraries, and (going forward) due to our using webpack + npm instead.

-- There are some rogue files lying around that are ripe for removal, such as `scripts/lib/levenshtein-search.js`.

 - `scripts/src/model/modules.js` defines namespaces prefixed by `EarSketch.`, but it is essentially defunct.
 We should remove it since we're trying to clean up the global namespace anyway.
 (The only two namespaces it defines are `EarSketch.Global.ExitFlag` and `EarSketch.analytics`, and neither is actually in use as far as I can tell.)